Ham & cheese quiche with cauliflower crust

 - salt and pepper

-- Place the riced cauliflower in a microwave safe bowl and cover tightly with plastic wrap.
+- Place the riced cauliflower in a microwave-safe bowl and cover tightly with plastic wrap.
 Cook on high for 8 to 10 minutes, until very soft.
-Set a tea towel in a sieve in the sink and drain the cauliflower through the tea towel.
+Set a tea towel in a strainer in the sink and drain the cauliflower through the tea towel.

 - Once cool enough to handle, gather the ends of the tea towel together and squeeze out as much liquid from the cauliflower as possible.
 Transfer to a large bowl and preheat the oven to 350°F (175°C).

-- Stir in the parmesan, egg, salt, and pepper until well combined.
+- Stir in the rest of the ingredients, until well combined.
 Grease a glass or ceramic pie plate and press the cauliflower mixture into the bottom and up the sides.
 Bake 10-15 minutes, until just firm to the touch.

 - Maintain oven heat at 350°F (175°C) and scatter the ham and cheese over the bottom of the crust.

 - In a large bowl, whisk together the eggs, cream, and garlic until well combined.
 Season lightly with salt and pepper and pour into the crust.